Notes and Tips for VBS Coordinators

 Starting and Ending VBS Each Day

 When I’ve been involved in Vacation Bible School, they usually started and ended in a central place each time.
-Some VBS had the kids it was sitting in the pews with the rest of their age/grade related peers and Group Leaders and others on blankets on the floor with their group.
+Some VBS had the kids sitting in the pews with the rest of their age/grade related peers and Group Leaders and I've been to others that had the kids sitting on blankets or towels on the floor with their group.
 (If it were me, I’d use dollar store shower curtains or plastic table cloths, so you don’t have to worry about lice, etc.) The important thing is that students never feel lost and always feel like a part of the group.
-It’s nice to have extra help to get kids to their spot for the first couple of morning.
+It’s nice to have extra help to get kids to their spot for the first couple of mornings.

 It’s also nice to have a VBS wide mission project, whether it’s collecting food and non-perishable items for the local food bank, money for Heifer International, or some other worthwhile cause.
 I also think that using the following passage is empowering to kids.
 “I tell you the truth, anyone who will not receive the kingdom of God like a little child will never enter it.”
 And He took the children in His arms, put His hands on them and blessed them.
 Mark 10:15 NIV® I would say something like, “Jesus loves children this much, it’s nice to do something to show your love for Him by doing something nice for others.”
 (Then describe your project and tell how they can help and who they are going to help.)
 They may need reminder slips at the end of the day to remember to bring canned goods, etc.